libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Allow list

-In the global section of the OSSEC configuration file add the IP addresses of the client(s) and services (e.g. [Greenbone Vulnerability Manager](../openvas/)) to allow.
+In the global section of the OSSEC configuration file add the IP addresses of the client(s) and services (e.g. [Greenbone Vulnerability Manager](../openvas/)) to the allow list.

 :::: code-group
 ::: code-group-item Ubuntu